 I am an Assistant Professor of Philosophy at Eindhoven University of Technology, in the Netherlands.
 I completed my PhD in the Department of History and Philosophy of Science at the University of Pittsburgh in 2015.
 Before that, I studied history and biology as an undergraduate at Brown University.

 My current research interests lie primarily in moral epistemology, moral psychology, and applied ethics.
 In particular, I am interested in the implications of biology and psychology for the epistemic status of our moral beliefs.
 In the course of considering this question, I address topics in epistemology, metaethics, philosophy of cognitive science, and philosophy of biology.
-Within applied ethics, my main interests are in data science ethics, moral enhancement and education, and ethical AI.
+Within applied ethics, my main interests are in data science ethics and ethical AI.